omseervi098/shaderoom/README.md

 ## Backend — quick start
-1. Create and activate a Python environment (example using venv):
+1. Create and activate a Python environment (example using uv):

 ```bash
 cd backend